Sean Graham (director)

-Hans Friedrich Hermann Isay (26 June 1920 – 5 October 2015), popularly known by his stage name Sean Graham, was a German-born Ghanaian filmmaker and former military leader of British Army.
+Hans Friedrich Hermann Isay (26 June 1920 – 5 October 2015), popularly known by his stage name Sean Graham, was a German-born Ghanaian filmmaker and former British Army officer.
 In cinema, he is best known for directing the critics acclaimed Ghana films The Boy Kumasenu, Jaguar and Two Weeks in September.

 Personal life

-Graham was born on 26 June 1920 in Berlin, Germany.
-During the World War I, he fled with his family to Britain in 1933 and educated at Peterhouse, Cambridge.
-During his life at Britain, he studied law at Cambridge university.
-When the World War II started, his life was at threat, where he quickly changed his name to Sean Graham.
-Then he worked as an interpreter with British army intelligence, and gradually became lieutenant-colonel.
+Graham was born on 26 June 1920 in Berlin, Germany, and fled with his family to Britain in 1933.
+He studied law at Peterhouse, Cambridge, and the start of the Second World War, he changed his name to "Sean Graham" for safety.
+He went on to serve and an interpreter with British army intelligence, gradually attaining the rank of lieutenant-colonel.
 He died on 5 October 2015 in London at the age of 95.

 Career

-After the war ended, Graham became a film trainee along with Paul Rotha at Elstree studios.
-In 1948, he moved to Ghana and contributed to uplift the Ghanaian film industry during a span of ten years.
-In 1952, he directed his film debut with The Boy Kumasenu, which was nominated for the BAFTA Best Film.
-Then he moved to Tunisia for a brief period and returned to work in film in London.
-In 1957, he directed and produced a documentary Freedom for Ghana which received critics acclaim.
-Then in 1967, his film Two Weeks in September was screened in many film festivals worldwide.
-He lived and worked in Turkey making films for some years before finally returning to London.
+After the war, Graham became a film trainee alongside Paul Rotha at Elstree studios.
+In 1948, he moved to Ghana, where he spent ten years contributing to uplift the Ghanaian film industry.
+He made his directorial debut in 1952with The Boy Kumasenu, which was nominated for BAFTA Best Film.
+After a brief period in Tunisia, he returned to London to continue his work in Fil.
+In 1957, he directed and produced the critically acclaimed documentary documentary Freedom for Ghana, followed by Two Weeks in September in 1957, which was screened in numerous international film festivals.
+He later lived and worked in Turkey making films for some years before finally returning to London.

 In 2015, Government of Ghana conferred a State honor on Graham due to his pioneering work on Ghanaian cinema.

 He was also the author of three novels: A Surfeit of Sun (Weidenfeld & Nicolson, 1964) and Hippo's Coup (Weidenfeld & Nicolson, 1968), both set in Africa; and The French Odalisque based on the life of Aimée du Buc de Rivéry (Orbach & Chambers, 2009).